DDnK-dev/apm-instrumentaion-operator/docs/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ServiceNameLabel defines the label key used to define the service name
+<p>ServiceNameLabel defines the label key used to define the service name.
-if all value didn&rsquo;t set, set default value default=app.kubernetes.io/name this value can be shadowed by OTEL_SERVICE_NAME</p>
+If all value didn&rsquo;t set, set default value.
+This value can be shadowed by OTEL_SERVICE_NAME [ default=app.kubernetes.io/name ]</p>
 </td>
 </tr>
 <tr>